AnyLog-co/documentation/blockchain_demo.md

 AnyLog Network, which is available with both EdgeLake and Enterprise uses layer-2 logic to publish data onto the blockchain.
 The following demonstrates two nodes on [Optimism](https://www.optimism.io/) test network.

- The steps provided below are automatically executed when deloying EdgeLake & EdgeLake enterprise via a AnyLog's deployment processes.
+ The steps provided below are automatically executed when deploying EdgeLake & EdgeLake enterprise via a AnyLog's deployment processes.

 ### Configurations

+The following are environment params used by EdgeLake & EdgeLake Enterprise to deploy an instance that's either part of the blockchain network or a local master node.

+* `BLOCKCHAIN_SOURCE` (default: master) - Source of where the data is coming from.
+When set to _master_, then the deployment-scripts process will deploy using the master node.
+In all other cases, the deployment scripts will use the blockchain network provided.
+* `BLOCKCHAIN_DESTINATION` - Where will the copy of the blockchain be stored locally
 * `SYNC_TIME` (default: 30 seconds) - How often to sync from blockchain
-* `BLOCKCHAIN_SOURCE` (default: master) - Source of where the data is coming from.
-When `LOCAL_BLOCKCHAIN` is set to _false_, value should be set to _blockchain_

 * `PROVIDER` (default: infura) - SubQuery network participant who is responsible for serving RPC queries for blockchain data to their customers.
 We're using [infura](https://www.infura.io/)
 * `PLATFORM` (default: optimism) - Blockchain to use.
-We're using an off-chain extension ([layer-2]()) blockchain named <a herf="https://www.optimism.io/" target="_blank">Optimism</a>
+We're using an off-chain extension (layer-2) blockchain named <a herf="https://www.optimism.io/" target="_blank">Optimism</a>
-* `BLOCKCHAIN_DESTINATION` - Where will the copy of the blockchain be stored locally
+* `CONTRACT` (default: 0x8fD816a62e8E7985154248019520915778eB4013) - Smart Contract ID.
+Smart contracts are self-executing programmable contracts that nodes interact with and use to store the source of truth.
+There's a need for only 1 smart contract to maintain a network.
+As such, users can either join ours **or** create their own.

+To automatically create your own smart contract, simply specify generate in the contract value when running EdgeLake for the first time.
+Once a contract is created, update your dotenv configuration file(s) to utilize this new contract each time you're deploying/restarting node(s).

 * `PRIVATE_KEY` & `PUBLIC_KEY` - keys to access crypto wallet(s)
 * `CHAIN_ID` - Wallet ID